GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

   2. If the breaking change is made in-place and the Java package is kept the same, use the same Maven ID (same group ID and same artifact ID).

-  There is a tradeoff between the two options above: if a library breaks the surface for a method that is not used in any consumers, there would be no diamond dependency conflicts due to the breakage, so a package rename is a high-cost transition with no real benefit.
-Conversely, if a library breaks the surface for a method that is used in many places at multiple levels of the dependency graph, there would be a huge amount of diamond dependency conflicts if the package isn't renamed, so a package rename is preferrable.
+  There is a tradeoff between these two options.
+If a library breaks the surface for a method that is not used by any consumers, this does not cause any diamond dependency conflicts, so a package rename is a high-cost transition with no real benefit.
+Conversely, if a library breaks the surface for a method that is used by many clients, this causes numerous diamond dependency conflicts, so a package rename is preferable.
 Generally, the wider the usage of the features that need to break, the higher the value from renaming the Java package.
 - Whether or not you make breaking changes, don't publish the same classes under multiple Maven IDs; this creates a situation where artifacts have "overlapping classes."
 Another best practice, [JLBP-5](JLBP-5.md), covers how consumers need to handle such problematic scenarios — don't create new cases!

   - Corollary 1: Once you have published under a particular Maven ID, you are stuck with it until you rename your Java package.
   - Corollary 2: Don't fork an artifact owned by someone else and publish